How is tuition assistance determined?

 What if my tax returns aren’t completed before the application deadline?

-Most families do not have their taxes completed by the due date.
+Most families do not have their current year taxes completed by the due date.
 You can still apply for aid.
 You must submit your most recently filed federal 1040 tax return along with current W-2’s.
 FACTS will notify you directly via email with any needed documentation.
+Carondelet may ask for updated documentation so the committee has the most complete picture of your financial situation.

 If we already have a student attending Carondelet, are we limited in the amount of assistance we receive?
 Is a multiple-student tuition discount available?